clintonbf/Clints-doc-project/index.md

 - a staff member.

 It assumes that the reader is familiar with MindBody's back-end structure, though each procedure will vary in the the requisite knowledge.
-Some instructions require a customer account, some require a staff account.
+<br>Some instructions require a customer account, some require a staff account.
-Some of the instructions are for more advanced users and have a higher impact.
-Each procedure indicates the potential level of disruption to the business.
+<br>Each procedure indicates the potential level of disruption to the business.

 The procedures are intended to provide the most concise, clear, and correct way to use the software in order to maximize its benefit to the business and its customers.